 The Labradoodle was first seen in Australia in 1988, when Wally Conron crossed a Standard Poodle with a Labrador Retriever in an attempt to create a hypoallergenic service dog.

 From the original litter of three puppies, only one was hypoallergenic.

 The Miniature Labradoodle was first seen between 1991 and 1994.

-Bred by Dr Kate Schoeffel, the Mini Labradoodle was designed to be smaller and more manageable for dog owners living in an urban environment.
+Bred by Dr Kate Schoeffel, the miniature variation was designed to be smaller and more manageable for dog owners living in an urban environment.

 After their initial conception in the late 1980s and early 90s, they were not instantly popular.

 However, over time this crossbreed has slowly picked up steam and is now thought to be one of the most popular breeds in America.

 As this dog is a crossbreed, this dog is not recognized by any of the major kennel clubs, including the UK Kennel Club and American Kennel Club.

 However, they are recognized by the Designer Breed Registry.